globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 This is a fundamental property of the whistleblowing channel that makes it possible to configure automatic secure deletion of reports after a certain period of time.
 This setting should be configured in relation to the risk of the channel in order to limit unneeded exposure of the reports received therein.

-By default a context is configured with a report expiration of 30 days.
+By default a channel is configured with a report expiration of 90 days.

 Case Management
 ---------------